juliema/Data_Science_For_Biology_II/Part.II_PythonProgramming/Homework_3-Python.Refresh.md

-# Homework 1 - Linux Refresh
+# Homework 3 - Python Refresh

 In this homework we will review the basic principles of python programming.
 You will work through a few questions and build some scripts.
 You will need the Bloom et al Dataset found in this repository.